-The detection system consists of the gas sensors, LEL and oxygen transmitters, preamp circuit board, and the main circuit board.
+The detection system consists of the gas sensors, preamp circuit board, and the main circuit board.

 Combustible Gas Sensor

 The combustible gas sensor is installed in the lower left of the flow block.
 The combustible gas sensor includes the sensing elements, flame arrestor, connector, and sensor leads.